nipmaxS/call-api/README.md

 `code : LK`

-From this api can retrew the the with the given country code from the database and return all the price ranges additional chargers and the discounts wich are provided to the each price and the actual price.
+From this api can retrieve the the with the given country code from the database and return all the price ranges additional chargers and the discounts wich are provided to the each price and the actual price.

 ## Installation